NASA-NAVO/aas_workshop_2020_winter/README.md

 Using Python to Search NASA's Astrophysics Archives
 ===================================================

+**These workshop materials are no longer maintained.
+Our group's workshop materials are now available in [a separate repository](https://github.com/NASA-NAVO/navo-workshop) and we no longer create a new repository for each workshop.**

 *Workshop at the 235th Meeting of the AAS in Honolulu*

 * **DATE:** Sunday, 5 January 2020